image of READY prompt

 Learn More (link)

-More detailed summary information on Wang BASIC can be gleaned from the Wang BASIC Versions page, as well as the Wang BASIC vs. MS BASIC page.
-To really get the full scoop, read the manual.
+More detailed summary information on Wang BASIC can be gleaned from the Wang BASIC Versions page, BASIC-2 page, as well as the Wang BASIC vs. MS BASIC page.
+To really get the full scoop, read the Wang BASIC manual or the Wang BASIC-2 manual.